Bread in Spain

-Bread in Spain has an ancient tradition with various preparations in each region.
-Bread (pan in Spanish) has been a staple food that accompanies all daily meals year round.
-The Iberian Peninsula is one of the European regions with the greatest diversity of breads.
-The Spanish gourmet José Carlos Capel estimated a total of 315 varieties in Spain.
-The most popular variety, the barra (baguette-shaped bread), makes up 75% of bread consumption.
-Beyond being consumed, bread in Spain serves historical, cultural, religious, and mythological purposes.
+Bread in Spain (pan in Spanish) is a staple food that accompanies daily meals year-round.
+The Iberian Peninsula has some of the greatest bread diversity in Europe.
+Spanish food writer José Carlos Capel estimates there are 315 Spanish breads.
+The most popular, barra (baguette-shaped bread), makes up 75% of bread consumption.
+Bread serves historical, cultural, religious, and mythological purposes.

-Wheat is by far the most cultivated cereal in the country, as it can withstand the dry climate of the interior.
-While brown bread is preferred in northern Europe, white flour is preferred in southern Europe for its spongier and lighter texture.
-North of the Pyrenees, it is more common to mix in rye flour and other grains (like the French méteil), as well as whole-wheat flour.
-In Spain, whole-wheat bread has only come to relevance more recently, due to an increased interest in healthier eating.
-Throughout Spain's history (and especially during the Franco regime), rye, barley, buckwheat, or whole wheat breads were considered "food for the poor".
+Wheat is the most cultivated cereal in the country, as it can withstand the interior's dry climate.
+As a result, white flours—characterized by a light and spongy texture—are more common in southern Europe, whereas darker breads are preferred in the north.
+North of the Pyrenees, rye flour and other grains are commonly mixed –called méteil in French–, as well as whole-wheat flour.
+Whole-wheat bread has recently become popular in Spain due to interest in healthier eating.
+Throughout Spanish history (especially the Civil War and later Franco regime), rye, barley, buckwheat, or whole-wheat breads were considered food for the poor.

 Candeal, bregado or sobado bread has a long tradition in Castile, Andalusia, Leon, Extremadura, Araba, Valencia, and Zaragoza.
-This bread is made with Candeal wheat flour, a prized variety of durum wheat endemic to Iberia and the Balearic Islands (where it is called xeixa).
-The dough for the bread is arduously squeezed with a rolling pin or with a two-cylinder machine called bregadora.
-Similar hard-dough bread can also be found in Portugal (pão sovado, regueifa) and Italy.
+This bread is made with Candeal wheat flour, a durum wheat endemic to Iberia and the Balearic Islands.
+Dough is flattened with a rolling pin or a two-cylinder gramola.
+Similar hard-dough breads are also found in Italy (such as coppia ferrarese and baule mantovano) and in Portugal (such as pão sovado and regueifa).

-Bread is an ingredient used in a wide variety of Spanish recipes, such as ajoblanco, preñaos, migas, pa amb tomàquet, salmorejo, and torrijas.
-Traditional Spanish cuisine arose over the centuries from the need to make the most of few ingredients.
-Bread is one of these ingredients, especially in inland Spain.
-Historically, the Spanish have been known to be high consumers of bread.
-However, the country has experienced a decline in bread consumption, and reorientation of the Spanish bakery is noticeable.
-People eat less and lower-quality bread, while the baker's job is becoming mechanized and tradition is simplifying, according to Capel (1991), Ibán Yarza (2019) and other authors.
+Bread is used in many Spanish recipes, such as ajoblanco, preñaos, migas, pa amb tomàquet, salmorejo, and torrijas.
+Bread became important in traditional Spanish cuisine, especially in inland Spain, as an efficient use of ingredients.
+Historically, the Spanish have been known to be high consumers of bread, though bread consumption in the country has declined and Spanish bakeries have reoriented.
+People eat less and lower-quality bread, while the baker's job is becoming mechanized and tradition is simplifying, according to Capel and author Ibán Yarza.